AN/APS-20: Expanding capabilities

 The AN/APS-20 was also briefly used as part of the Space Race, supporting Project Mercury, where the radar's long range enabled it to be used in tracking and other tasks.
 It was particularly used to help find returning space capsules after splashdown.
 For example, the radar was installed aboard aircraft of VP-5 that were involved in the recovery of Commander Alan Shepard from Mercury-Redstone 3, Captain Gus Grissom from Mercury-Redstone 4 and Commander Wally Schirra from Mercury-Atlas 8.

 Replacement of the radar took many decades.
 The USAF trialled the more advanced AN/APS-82, which provided target height data, in 1956 but waited until after 1962 before replacing the radar with the AN/APS-95 aboard their Warning Stars.
-In the meantime, the USN introduced the AN/APS-82 on board carriers in the airborne early warning role in 1959.
+In the meantime, the USN introduced the AN/APS-82 on board carriers in the airborne early warning role in 1959 as the design of the Grumman WF-1 equipped with the AN/APS-20 was superseded at the production stage by the Grumman WF-2 Tracer.
 The AN/APS-80, which offered similar capabilities to the AN/APS-20 but added continuous 360° area search coverage, replaced the radar in the anti-submarine role from 1961.
 The Canadians finally replaced their AN/APS-20 with AN/APS-115 in 1981.
 The last operator of the radar was the Royal Air Force (RAF), which had previously used it between 1952 and 1957.
 When the Royal Navy retired their last AN/APS-20, they were refurbished and fitted to retiring Avro Shackleton MR.2 maritime patrol aircraft.
 Re-entering service in 1972 with the RAF with the designation AEW.2, the aircraft continued to operate until July 1991 in the airborne early warning role.